hakabar/Analyze_MP_Data/README.md

 	- logConfig.yaml: File logging configuration.
 It can be modified if you want to plot more or less information in the .log file.

 2. INPUT FILES: Each experiment must have the following files in a computer’s folder:
- - Experiment metadata as .yaml (timestamps, test color used, and cues’ (visual/odor) positions)
+ - Experiment metadata as .yaml (timestamps, test color used, and cues’ (visual/odor) positions).
+Check examples in folder: /singleExperiment_metaData_example
  - Flydra file for the experiment as .h5 file

 and It will generate the following OUTPUT FILES: